Saliency-Guided DETR for Moment Retrieval and Highlight Detection: Experiments and Results

 \subsection{Feature Extraction}

 In earlier studies \cite{UMT, QVHighlights, QD_DETR, EaTR}, various feature extractors were used on the mentioned benchmarks.
 For the QVHighlights benchmark, a combination of CLIP \cite{CLIP} and SlowFast \cite{SlowFast} models was employed.
 The Charades-STA benchmark used the VGG \cite{VGG} extractor for video content and GLOVE \cite{Glove} embeddings for text queries.
-This variety in methods requires maintaining numerous feature extraction pipelines and tuning hyperparameters for each, which slows down research and increases the carbon footprint.
-Additionally, many of these methods have become outdated and hardly remain representative.
-We propose using a unified approach to overcome the problem.
+This variety in methods requires maintaining multiple feature extraction pipelines and tuning hyperparameters for each, which slows research and increases the carbon footprint.
+Many of these methods have also become outdated and hardly remain representative.
+We propose a unified approach to address the problem.
 Specifically, we extracted visual and textual features for each benchmark using only the InterVidV2-1b \cite{internvideo2} model.
-We retrained the primary existing models using the InterVidV2-1b embeddings to assess the new features' impact and validate our method's competitiveness on QVHighlights validation set.
+We retrained some existing models using the InterVidV2-1b embeddings to assess the new features' impact and validate our method's competitiveness on the QVHighlights validation set.
+Although CLIP+SlowFast features allow additional comparisons with prior methods, they lack the necessary alignment for our SGCA module’s text–video similarity computation, leading to unstable training and reduced performance.
 The results are presented in \cref{tab:comparison_new_features}.